polako-rs/constructivism/README.md

 }
 ```

-4. You have to mark non-default required fields with `#[required]` or you get compilation error.
+1. You have to mark non-default fields with `#[required]` or you get compilation error.
 ```rust
 pub struct Entity(usize);